 Though something happened that they did not foresee.
 Gold continued to be used in long-term wealth planning, intergenerational trusts, and the like.
 Gold is an asset on a billion balance sheets globally.
 Perhaps not the balance sheets of banks, and other institutional investors.
 But a surprising (to the barbarous economists!) number of wealthy families, and a billion not-so-wealthy people too.

 In other words, despite its banishment from the government-controlled monetary system, gold has not had a decline in global demand.
 Despite accumulating gold from mining over thousands of years, gold miners are quite active today.
 And the market readily absorbs all they can produce, with no sign of a glut.

 Gold not only can be borrowed to finance production, it has been.
 Monetary Metals issued the first gold bond in 87 years.

-The path to the gold standard is paved by voluntary lending and borrowing, by individuals and corporations pursuing their own self-interest.
-Individuals and corporations who understand that earning interest on gold, and thereby compounding their holdings over time, is superior to earning interest on dollars over the long term.
+The path to the gold standard is paved by voluntary lending and borrowing, by individuals and corporations pursuing their self-interest.
+Individuals and corporations understand that earning interest on gold, and thereby compounding their holdings over time, is superior to earning interest on dollars over the long term.

 Keith Weiner is the founder of the Gold Standard Institute USA in Phoenix, Arizona, and CEO of precious metals investment company Monetary Metals.
 He also created DiamondWare, a technology company that he sold to Nortel Networks in 2008.